1. What is the Troubles Permanent Disablement Payment (TPDP) Scheme?

 If you have opted to receive a lump sum, the lump sum amount will paid at the same time as the backdated payment.
 Please note that the lump sum payment will be in addition to any backdated payments.

-The amount of the lump sum payment is the amount of payments under the scheme for a period of 10 years beginning with the date you applied to receive a lump sum payment.
+The amount of the lump sum payment is the total amount of payments under the scheme for a period of 10 years beginning with the date you applied to receive a lump sum payment.

 24. If I am entitled to payments under the scheme, what will happen on my death?